Yainer Diaz Preview, Player Props: Astros vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.47).
+- The Tigers' 4.43 team ERA ranks 19th across all league pitching staffs.

-- Tigers pitchers combine to give up 147 total home runs at a rate of 1.2 per game (to rank 14th in baseball).
+- Tigers pitchers combine to rank 14th in baseball in home runs surrendered (147 total, 1.1 per game).

-- Manning gets the start for the Tigers, his 13th of the season.
-He is 5-4 with a 4.18 ERA and 42 strikeouts in 64 2/3 innings pitched.

-- The righty last pitched on Saturday against the Cleveland Guardians, when he tossed six innings, allowing one earned run while giving up five hits.
+- In his last appearance on Sunday against the Cleveland Guardians, the left-hander threw 6 2/3 innings, giving up one earned run while surrendering four hits.

-- In 12 games this season, the 25-year-old has amassed a 4.18 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .231 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.